meltyourface/blank/posts/Archangelic-invocations/A-Comprehensive-Guide-to-Archangel-Disengagement-and-Consecrated-Area-Dismantling/index.md

 ### 6.3 Spiritual Intrusions and Unwanted Attachments
 ### 6.4 Offense and Disrespect to the Angelic Realm

-Conclusion: The practice of Archangelic invocations requires a balance of reverence, mastery, and respect.
+**Conclusion**: The practice of Archangelic invocations requires a balance of reverence, mastery, and respect.
 The carefully outlined steps in this manual present a comprehensive approach to disengaging from Archangelic entities and dismantling the consecrated area, ensuring the safety and well-being of those involved and maintaining the sanctity of the Angelic realm.
 Adherence to these principles and protocols is vital for harmonious interactions between the human and celestial domains.